A Coaching Power Tool Created by Bar Schwartz

 - What would you need to know about the other person to find common ground?

 For example, once Daine let go of feeling undervalued, she could start focusing on how to teach people the value of her field.
-Her new focus is what her product manager values so that she can create unique learning opportunities for him in alignment with what he appreciates.
+Her new focus is on what her product manager values so that she can create unique learning opportunities for him in alignment with what he appreciates.
 In her case, the product manager focused on generating more revenue.
 By sharing with him a few examples of how her field enables higher revenue, the product manager was more willing to try it out with one project.
 When the project succeeded, he became her advocate.